JohnTeBrown/source-unblocker-End-Of-Life-/README.md

 https://github.com/Paragramex/inject0r

 ----
-### Unblocker Login
+### Unblocker Incorrect Login Error Fix:

-Username: guest

-Password: pass
+Currently the guest login in broken register a account on the inject0r website using their discord and use your user token they give you to create a inject0r account from there use your created account to login.

 ----